Signaling and Employer Learning with Instruments: Identification

 \begin{assumption} (Homogeneous Experience-Varying Returns to Skill) Let $\lambda_t$ be homogenous across the hidden IV and transparent IV samples, for each $t\in\mathbb{T}$. \end{assumption}

 Assumption \ref{ass:4} requires that the two samples exposed to hidden and transparent IVs have the same experience-varying returns to skills.
 This assumption, however, does not impose any restriction on the experience-invariant components of social returns, i.e., the parameter $\delta^{\psi|S}$ in (\ref{eq:IV_hidden_time}) and (\ref{eq:IV_transparent_time}), so that the overall social returns can be different across the samples.
+We will discuss the validity of this assumption in our setting later.

 The identification then proceeds in the following steps.
 First, from (\ref{eq:IV_transparent_time}) at $t=0$ we can identify $\texttt{plim}\!\!\quad\!\!\hat{b}_{0}^{IV^{\mathfrak t}} = \delta^{\psi|S}$.
 Then, substituting $\delta^{\psi|S}$ in (\ref{eq:IV_transparent_time}) identifies $\lambda_t=\frac{\texttt{plim}\hat{b}_{t}^{IV^{\mathfrak t}}}{\texttt{plim}\hat{b}_{0}^{IV^{\mathfrak t}}}$ for $t>0$.
 Once we have identified the parameters $\{\lambda_t: t>0\}$, then under Assumption \ref{ass:4} we can use these parameters with $D^{\mathfrak h}$ in (\ref{eq:IV_hidden_time}) to identify $\{b^{IV^{\mathfrak h}}_{0}, b^{IV^{\mathfrak h}}_{\infty}, \kappa\}$ in the same way as we identified the private returns using $D^{\mathfrak h}$ in (\ref{eq:nlls}).
 We can either estimate the parameters sequentially, by following the identification steps, or jointly-estimate the parameters from (\ref{eq:IV_hidden_time}) and (\ref{eq:IV_transparent_time}).